Sunday, June 27, 2010

 B: Some delightful if bemusing concepts in the lyrics here which are very probably cultural and/or linguistic: turning tears into cotton?
 I love the delicacy of “Umorne oči odmaraš / Začaraš”.

 A: The return of Mr & Mrs Huljić is well worth the wait.
-This is another charming composition from Croatia and puts me in mind of You Are The Only One.
+This is another charming composition from Croatia, and puts me in mind of You Are the Only One.
 Apart from the obvious exception, the Balkans have been producing some outstanding percussive numbers this year.

 20 Ireland